woordwaark/Spotlight-pipeline/README.md

 2. Optical character recognition (OCR)
 3. Adding metadata
 4. Checking the texts
+5. Extra check of metadata and texts
-5. Adding lemma’s and part-of-speech-tags
+6. Adding lemma’s and part-of-speech-tags
-6. Saving as XML files
+7. Saving as XML files

 Each of the  steps is described below.